-Formica FX – The New Granite?
-Kitchen Remodeling with Laminate Kitchen Countertops & Refinished Kitchen Cabinets Cheap
+Formica 180fx the New Granite?
+Kitchen Remodeling With Laminate Kitchen Countertops & Refinished Kitchen Cabinets Cheap

-Before & After Kitchen PicturesClick thumbnail to view full-size
+Before and After Kitchen PicturesClick thumbnail to view full-size

 Shortly after moving in we replaced the kitchen sink and faucet, as well as all of the door and drawer hardware and that made it “livable” for a little while, but not that long.
 I’ve been itching to change the kitchen for the last year and I was even willing to replace the countertop with another laminate one – one that I could live with for three to four years – and figured it would cost around $600.
 Even though we are in debt repayment mode, I decided that if I could spend under $1000 to make my kitchen tolerable for 3-4 years (until our debt is paid off and we can afford new cabinets and countertops) then it would be worth the slight detour.